ItsNotSoftware/nav6d/README.md

 - A pose estimate for the robot body frame on `/space_cobot/pose`
 - Goals expressed as `PoseStamped` in the map frame on `/nav6d/goal`

-The package is split into two nodes:
+The package is split into a planner plus two controller variants:

 - `n6d_planner`: consumes the OctoMap and robot pose, then computes a collision-free 3D path (`nav_msgs/Path`) with consistent orientations along the way.
-- `n6d_controller`: consumes the planned path, current pose, and IMU; it projects the robot onto the path, selects a lookahead “carrot” pose, runs a 6‑DoF PD law (position + attitude), and publishes body-frame wrench commands (`geometry_msgs/Wrench`) to `/space_cobot/cmd_force`.
+- `n6d_velocity_controller`: consumes the planned path, current pose, and IMU; it projects the robot onto the path, selects a lookahead “carrot” pose, runs a 6‑DoF PD law, and publishes body-frame velocity commands (`geometry_msgs/Twist`) to `/space_cobot/cmd_vel`.
+- `n6d_force_controller`: shares the same control core but publishes wrench commands (`geometry_msgs/Wrench`) to `/space_cobot/cmd_force` for actuators that expect force/torque inputs.

-Planner and controller are typically launched together via `n6d.launch.py`, but you can also run only the planner or only the controller.
+Planner and the selected controller are typically launched together via `n6d.launch.py`, but you can also run only the planner or only a controller.

 ## Features